Tata Consumer Products: 1990 to 2000

 In the 1990s, Tata Tea decided to take its brands into the global markets.
 It formed an export joint venture with Britain's Tetley Tea in 1992.
 Other new enterprises included a majority interest in Consolidated Coffee Ltd. (Tata Coffee Ltd.) and a joint venture to manage agricultural estates in Sri Lanka.
-Tata Tea Inc. in United States processed and marketed instant tea from its facility in Florida, based on sourcing of instant tea products out of Munnar and Kerala.
-In 1993, they entered into a joint venture with Allied Lyons PLC in UK to form Estate Tata Tetley.
+Tata Tea Inc. in the United States processed and marketed instant tea from its facility in Florida, based on the sourcing of instant tea products out of Munnar and Kerala.
+In 1993, they entered into a joint venture with Allied Lyons PLC in the UK to form Estate Tata Tetley.

 In the mid-1990s, Tata Tea attempted to buy Tetley and the Lankan JVC acquired 51% shareholding in Watawala Plantations Ltd.

 In 1997 the company was embroiled in a major scandal known as the "Tata Tapes controversy" which related to funds the company provided to the outlawed United Liberation Front of Assam (ULFA), an armed-struggle group operating in Assam.

 By 1999, Tata Tea's brands had a combined market share of 25% in India.
 The company had 74 tea gardens and was producing 6.2 crore kilograms of tea a year, two-thirds of it packaged and branded.
 Towards the end of the year, the tea business was hit by a drought in much of India.
 In addition, Russia, once the largest buyer of Indian tea, temporarily withdrew from the market.